christophrumpel/cv/README.md

 ### Talks 💬

 2016 I started to give meetup talks in Vienna.
-2017 I did speak a lot about chatbots including several small to medium conferences.
+2017 I did speak a lot about chatbots, also on several small to medium conferences.
 Checkout this [video](https://youtu.be/DbSNTjLszsM) of my last talk in Zagreb / Croatia or my [website](http://christoph-rumpel.com/talks) for more details on my talks.

 ## Specialization 🧐

-Since 2016 I have spent most of my time at Liechtenwork working with chatbots.
+Since 2016 I have spent most of my time at Liechtenecker working with chatbots.
 We are among a view companies who already built several chatbots.
 Next to Facebook and Slack we also developed custom chatbots for websites.
 As I mentioned I also did several talks on my experiences on this topic so far.

 ### Chatbots I have built 🤖